sourceoptics/source_optics/ROADMAP.md

 - License headers
 - Preserve date selection on all navigation
 - Come up with a wider date window by default, so the graphs aren't usually blank
+- Add a 'commit log' for every project that shows authors/commits, is filterable, and ignores branch names
 - Make CLI options flags for scanner consistent for use with cron and systemd
 - Change the add repo command into a 'import' command
 - Retire the 'init' django management command except for parts not managed by django management commands already